swift-earth-science/tropess-notes/book/intro-datasets-airs-omi.md

 # AIRS + OMI | Forward Stream | Standard

-> These products are generated from collocated AIRS and OMI measurements
+These products are retrieved from collocated AIRS and OMI measurements via the [Optimal estimation](https://en.wikipedia.org/wiki/Optimal_estimation) method.

 ## AIRS Only